 - Line management responsibility for safety: Line management is directly responsible for the protection of the workers, the public, and the environment. - Clear roles and responsibilities: Clear and unambiguous lines of authority and responsibility for ensuring safety are established and maintained at all organizational levels within the Department and its contractors. - Competence commensurate with responsibilities: Personnel possess the experience, knowledge, skills, and abilities that are necessary to discharge their responsibilities. - Balanced priorities: Resources are effectively allocated to address safety, programmatic, and operational considerations.
-Protecting the workers, the public, and the environment is a priority whenever activities are planned and performed. - Identification of safety standards and requirements: Before work is performed, the associated hazards are evaluated and an agreed-upon set of safety standards and requirements is established which, if properly implemented, will provide adequate assurance that the workers, the public, and the environment are protected from adverse consequences. - Hazard controls tailored to work being performed: Administrative and engineering controls to prevent and mitigate hazards shall be tailored to the work being performed and associated hazards. - Operations authorization: The conditions and requirements to be satisfied for operations to be initiated and conducted shall be clearly established and agreed upon.
+Protecting the workers, the public, and the environment is a priority whenever activities are planned and performed.

+- Identification of safety standards and requirements: Before work is performed, the associated hazards are evaluated and an agreed-upon set of safety standards and requirements is established which, if properly implemented, will provide adequate assurance that the workers, public, and environment are protected from adverse consequences. - Hazard controls tailored to work being performed: Administrative and engineering controls to prevent and mitigate hazards shall be tailored to the work being performed and associated hazards. - Operations authorization: The conditions and requirements to be satisfied for operations to be initiated and conducted shall be clearly established and agreed upon.

-The integrated safety processes within ISMS contributed to BNL achieving ISO 14001 and Occupational Health and Safety Assessment Series (OHSAS) 18001 registrations.
+The integrated processes within ISMS contributed to BNL achieving ISO 14001 registration.
 The ISO 14001 Standard is globally recognized and defines the structure of an organization's EMS for purposes of improving environmental performance.
-OH-SAS 18001 mirrors the ISO 14001 structure for purposes of improving safety and providing a safe and healthy workplace that is free from recognized hazards for all operations.
-The process-based structure of the ISO 14001 and OHSAS 18001 Standards are based on the "Plan-Do-Check-Act" improvement cycle.
-Both standards require an organization to develop a policy, create plans to implement the policy, implement the plans, check progress and take corrective actions, and review the system periodically to ensure its continuing suitability, adequacy, and effectiveness.
+The process-based structure of the ISO 14001 Standard is based on the "Plan-Do-Check-Act" improvement cycle.
+The ISO 14001 standard requires an organization to develop a policy, create plans to implement the policy, implement the plans, check progress and take corrective actions, and review the system periodically to ensure its continuing suitability, adequacy, and effectiveness.

-The Laboratory has been officially registered to the ISO 14001 Standard since 2001 and registered to the OHSAS 18001 Standard since 2006.
-The Laboratory was the first DOE Office of Science Laboratory to achieve both registrations.
-Each certification requires the Laboratory to undergo annual audits by an accredited, third-party registrar to assure that the systems are maintained.
-BNL's external certification organization, ERM Certification Verification Services, conducted an external certification audit of BNL's conformance to the ISO 14001 and OHSAS 18001 Standards in July 2018.
-The reassessment determined that the Laboratory was in full conformance to the standard and, therefore, recertification was received.
-OHSAS 18001 audit results are not included in this report.
+The Laboratory has been officially registered to the ISO 14001 Standard since 2001.
+The Laboratory was the first DOE Office of Science Laboratory to achieve this registration.
+The certification requires the Laboratory to undergo annual audits by an accredited, third-party registrar to assure that the system is maintained.
+BNL's external certification organization, ERM Certification Verification Services, conducted an external surveillance audit of BNL's conformance to the ISO 14001 Standard in July 2020.

+The Surveillance identified no nonconformances and determined that the Laboratory was in full conformance to the Standard and, therefore, BNL will maintain its current certification.